 Center Lovell, Maine

-It was a short drive from her aunt and uncle’s marina to grandmother’s farmhouse.
-Elizabeth stepped out of the car and looked around.
-At least the scent of pine trees hadn’t changed.
-But, it was sad to see paint peeling off the Colonial house, and the adjacent two-story henhouse.
-Grandmother must have fallen on hard times after she sold Sunset Inn, her beachfront resort for rich city folk.
+As Elizabeth stepped out of the car and looked around her grandmother’s farmhouse, she was relieved to find the scent of the towering pines hadn’t changed.
+The old Colonial house was a different story; the paint was peeling off the clapboard, and the adjacent two-story henhouse looked on the verge of collapse.
+It seemed Grandma had fallen on hard times after she sold Sunset Inn, her beachfront resort for rich city folk.

-If grandmother’s mood had deteriorated as much as the property, Elizabeth was in for it all over again.
+If her grandmother’s mood had deteriorated as much as the property, Elizabeth was in for an unpleasant reunion.

-When she called Elizabeth, she sounded like her to the point self.
-“Heard you’re here for the summer before nursing school.
-Stop by, I’m home.”
+When Grandma had called Elizabeth a few days ago, out of the blue, she was her usual straight-to-the-point self.
+“Heard you’re here for the summer before you go off to nursing school.
+Stop by.
+I’m home.”

-Five years ago, she tried to run over her.
+Five years ago, she’d tried to run Elizabeth over.

 What was she in for this time?

-Grandmother—a little grayer, a little plumper—greeted her as if nothing had ever happened between them.
-“Now just look at you all grown up.
+Elizabeth had barely had a chance to knock on the front door before her grandmother swung it open.
+The old woman was grayer and plumper than Elizabeth remembered, and she greeted her granddaughter as if nothing had ever happened between them.
+“Now just look at you, all grown up.
 It’s been a long time.”
+Grandmother grinned.

-Grandmother pulled up her flowered housedress to the knees.
-“Now, take a look at my legs.
+Grandmother nodded, as if the matter were settled.
+Then she sat on the couch and pulled up her flowered housedress to the knees.
+“Now that you’re here, take a look at my legs.
 Tell me what you think.”

-Elizabeth bent down and slid a hand over her swollen legs.
+Elizabeth crouched down in front of the old woman and slid a hand over her swollen legs.
 The edema was obvious.
 “How long have they been like this?”

 “A few months.”
-She pointed to The 1951 Family Physician book on the table.
+Grandma pointed to a worn copy of The 1951 Family Physician lying on the coffee table.
 “Says it’s the way my heart pumps.”

 “Dad takes a water pill for blood pressure.
 Maybe you have the same thing.
 You really need to see a doctor.”